Belmont CollegeB.S., 1977

 - Nashville Post

-- 100 Best Lawyers in Nashville (described him as a nationally recognized expert in wage and hour class-action litigation).
+- 100 Best Lawyers in Nashville (in wage and hour class-action litigation).

 - Best Lawyers in America®

 - Employment Law - Management, Litigation - Labor and Employment, 2013-2021

 - Clients in consumer, Title VII, ADEA, ADA, FMLA, FLSA and wrongful termination matters.

 - GHA Technologies, Inc.